etijskens/et-micc2/tutorials/TutorialDebugging.rst

 Debugging is the process of executing a program step by step, in order to discover where and why it goes wrong.
 It is an indispensable step in software development.
-Although tests may tell you what part of your code fails, but the origin of the failure is not always clear.
+Although tests may tell you what part of your code fails, the origin of the failure is not always clear.
 As explained in the tutorials (see :ref:`testing-your-code`) unit tests are useful for two reasons: